Lucknow Metro map, route, stations list

 Lucknow Metro Super Saver Card – GoSmart card

+The minimum price of a Lucknow Metro GoSmart card is Rs 200.
+It includes a refundable cost of Rs 100.
 The Lucknow Metro Rail Corporation in May 2023 introduced the Super Saver Card to offer convenience and cost benefits to its daily commuters.
 Passengers have to pay Rs 1,400 to get the Lucknow Metro Super Saver Card for unlimited metro rides for 30 days.
-Another Rs 100 must be paid as a security deposit.
-This amount is refundable on the return of the card.

 The GoSmart card is designed for frequent travellers and offers discounts on the metro fare.
 Commuters can top up the card at the ticket counter at any station, TVM, RCTM or online.
 They can recharge the card using UPI or the LMRC’s official website.
 They can also check the remaining balance on the GoSmart card at any metro station’s customer service centre.